-6a.
-Welfare Benefit Plan Codes.-Check this box and enter every code from the list below that describes the welfare benefit plan for which this return/report is being filed.
+Line 6a.-Welfare Benefit Plan Codes.- Check this box and enter every code from the list below that describes the welfare benefit plan for which this return/report is filed.

 Example.
-If your plan provides health insurance, life insurance, dental insurance, and eye examinations, the four codes A, B, D, and E should be entered.
-If your plan has a benefit not described by one of the codes, enter "Z" and write in a description of this benefit in the space provided.
+If your plan provides health insurance, life insurance, dental insurance, and eye examinations enter the codes A, B, D, and E. If your plan has a benefit not described by one of the codes, enter "Z" and write in a description of this benefit in the space provided.

-Type of Welfare Plan
+Type of Welfare Plan Code

-Health (other than dental or vision) . Α
+Health (other than dental or vision) .
+A

-Life insurance В
+Life insurance . В

-Supplemental unemployment С
+Supplemental unemployment .
+C

-Dental D
+Dental .
+D

-Vision Ε
+Vision . Е

-Temporary disability (accident and sid ckne ss) F
+Temporary disability (accident and sickness) .
+F

-Prepaid legal.
+Prepaid legal .
 G

-Long-term disability Н
+Long-term disability . н

 Severance pay

-Apprenticeship and training J
+Apprenticeship and training .
+J

-Scholarship (funded). Κ
+Scholarship (funded) .
+K

-Death benefits (other than life ins.)
+Death benefits (other than life ins.) .
 L

 Taft-Hartley Financial Assistance

-for Employee Housing Expenses Ρ
+for Employee Housing Expenses . Р

-Other (specify on page 1) Ζ
+Other (specify on page 1) .
+Z

+Line 6b.-Pension Benefit Plan Codes.-

-6b.
-Pension Benefit Plan Codes.-Check this box and enter the codes from the list below that describe the type of benefits for which the Form 5500 is being filed.
+Line 6b.-Pension Benefit Plan Codes.- Check this box and enter the codes from the list below that describe the type of benefits for which the Form 5500 is being filed.